rja907/Hackerrank-Solutions-in-JS/README.md

 # HackerRank solutions
 My solutions to HackerRank questions.

-To be done: 10 Days of JS.
+Done: 10 Days of JS.

+To be done: Algorithms and Data Structures

 To check out the code, run: